Toyota Noah

 Up until the third generation, the vehicle was specifically developed to provide variants that complies with the Japanese dimension regulations for compact vehicles with length dimensions under 4700 mm and width under 1700 mm ("class five" vehicle), which placed it in the lower end of the annual road tax bracket which contributed to its high demand.
 Since the fourth generation, all variants have exceeded the 1700 mm width limit, which made it classified as a "class three" vehicle.

+For the first three generations, the Noah is based on the same platform as the Ipsum, with improvements and upgrades throughout its successive generations while retaining most of the rear floor panel.
+Since the fourth-generation model, the Noah adopted the TNGA platform.

 The Noah was once exclusive to Toyota Corolla Store Japanese dealerships, the Voxy to Netz Store, and the Esquire to Toyopet Store.
-On 1 May 2020, the Noah, Voxy, and Esquire became available at all Toyota dealership sales channels in Japan (Toyota Store, Toyopet Store, Corolla Store and Netz).
+On 1 May 2020, the Noah, Voxy and Esquire became available at all Toyota dealership sales channels in Japan (Toyota Store, Toyopet Store, Corolla Store and Netz).
 The Esquire was later discontinued in December 2021.

 First generation (R60; 2001)

 The first-generation Noah and Voxy were released in November 2001.
+Newly developed based on the Ipsum platform, it is the first time the Noah nameplate adopted a front-wheel drive layout.
+The model is equipped with the H∞ TEMS suspension.

-The facelift model was released in August 2004, and discontinued in June 2007.
+The facelift model was released in August 2004.
+Normally a seven-seater, a five-seater version with flexible rear seating called Noah YY (or Voxy Trans-X) was added at the same time.
+The first generation was discontinued in June 2007.